jh-23/Phase-1-Project/README.md

 Dependencies:
 Project setup required linking to the correct GitHub repository for installation.
 Otherwise should require no other prerequisites for use.

+Executing Program
 It will be required to fork and clone this GitHub repository before use in your terminal.
-After forking and cloning, the user can open the application by typing in 'open index.html' in their terminal.
+Type the following code into your terminal to clone: git clone git@github.com:jh-23/Phase-1-Project.git Once the file has been cloned, type the following into the folder into the terminal: open index.html.
+This will open up the brewery application HTML.

 Author:
 John Heger